Finished Quilt Size: 60" x 60"

 15. Once the quilt top is complete, remove any remaining papers and press the quilt top flat.

 16. Open out the turn-under of the outside edge pieces and trim the excess quilt top 1/4” beyond the seam line where the papers have been.

-17. Machine sew the border pieces end to end and trim to make (2) 5" x 60" and (2) 5" x 70".
-Sew the 60" strips to each side and press out to the border.
-Trim the excess in line with the quilt top.
-Sew the 70" strips to the top and bottom.
+17. Machine sew the border pieces end to end and trim to make (2) 5" x 52" and (2) 5" x 60".
+Sew the 52" strips to two opposite sides and press out to the border.
+Trim the excess in line with the quilt top (about 3/4" excess in total).
+Sew the 60" strips to the top and bottom.
 Press and trim excess.
 (Tip!
 Have the pieced side on top and the border underneath so that you can easily see the points of the flowers.
 Sew just above them to keep them sharp.)

 18. Layer the backing (wrong side up), batting, and quilt top (right side up).
 Baste the layers together and quilt as desired.